Content reviewed by Sarah Neidler, Ph.D. Written by Dave Kriegel.

-Since there is no universal dosage for CBD, finding the right one for you isn’t an easy task.
+Since there is no universal recommended dosage for CBD, finding the right one for you isn’t an easy task.
 There are a number of factors that go into determining your personal dosage to get the results you are seeking from CBD.
 Some of these major factors include:

 In addition, cannabidiol acts on multiple molecular pathways in the body, so everyone’s experience will be different based on the factors listed above, according to experiments conducted at King’s College London.
 In this guide, we will show you how these variables play a role in determining how much CBD you should take.